Everything You Need to Know About Ocean Shipping

 Security Risks

 Container shipping can also pose security risks.
-Because containers can be easily sealed and transported long distances, they can be used to smuggle illegal goods or even people.
-This can create security concerns for both shipping companies and governments.
+Because containers can be easily sealed and transported long distances, they can be used to smuggle illegal goods or even people, creating security concerns for both shipping companies and governments.

 Space Constraints